Rohit-2301/NET-FULLSTACK/README.md

 | 6   | `HashSet<T>`              | Unique unordered elements                       |
 | 7   | `Switch Menu`             | User-interactive menu to explore each type      |

-💡 You can call the menu using:
+💡 Call the menu in your main file using:

 ```csharp
 Collection.Collections.choice();
 ````